J.A. Kuffour Cup: Asante Kotoko beats Nsoatreman to win second edition | Ghana News Agency

 By Yussif Ibrahim

 Kumasi, Feb.
-18, GNA – Asante Kotoko secured a hard fought win over Nsoatreman to win the second edition of the J.A.
+19, GNA – Asante Kotoko secured a hard-fought win over Nsoatreman to win the second edition of the J.A.
 Kuffour Cup at the Baba Yara Stadium on Sunday.

 The Porcupines came from a goal down to defeat a stubborn Nsoatreman 2-1 in a match dominated by the losing side who at some point received applause from the home fans.